samarthsrao29/dy_wallpaper_mac/README.md

 How to View Logs via Finder (GUI)
 Since the Library folder is hidden by default in macOS Finder, you can access it like this:

+**QUICK tips :
+**
+Terminal Command
+If the GUI method is blocked or doesn't work, you can remove the "quarantine" flag that macOS assigned to the app when it was extracted:

+Open the Terminal app on the other laptop.
+Copy and paste the following command, then press Enter: bash xattr -cr /Applications/YearFlow.app
+Double-click the app.
+It will now open immediately without warning.

 Open Finder.
 Click Go in the top menu bar.
 Hold down the Option (⌥) key on your keyboard.
 The Library folder will appear in the dropdown list.
 Click on it.